IceBucket420/IceBucket420.github.io/README.md

 -Feature 4- Implement the Quiz for users to play and earn points, as well as, learn more about Legos.
 -Feature 5 - Implement a "design your own Lego character" page, to let users personalise their profiles.
 -Feature 6 - Add a contact page so that users are able to find us whenever they have feedback or face issues in the website.
-- Feature 7 - Implement a profile page that allows users to view their orders and likes, as well as edit their particulars.
-- Features 8 - Add a sign up and sign in page, for users to enter their account.
+-Feature 7 - Implement a profile page that allows users to view their orders and likes, as well as edit their particulars.4 -Features 8 - Add a sign up and sign in page, for users to enter their account.

 ## Technologies used